The Cyclades · Naxos

 €€

-The Naxos unicorn — a Mexican kitchen on Plaka beach, open since 1996, family-run.
-The salt-rim margarita on the sand mid-afternoon after a swim is the move; it's the deepest non-Greek meal you'll get on the island.
+The Naxos unicorn: a Mexican kitchen on Plaka beach, open since 1996, family-run.
+Come mid-afternoon after a swim for the salt-rim margarita on the sand; it's the best non-Greek meal you'll get on the island.

 Plaka beachMay–Sept

-InsiderOpen May to September only, breakfast through dinner, with service right on the sand — so it works as an all-day Plaka base, not just a dinner.
+InsiderOpen May to September only, breakfast through dinner, with service right on the sand, so it works as an all-day Plaka base rather than just a dinner.
 Confirm the exact name on arrival; it trades as 'Picasso on the Beach.'

 Banana